Lincoln Continental: Third generation (1958–1960)

-The Continental Mark III was designed by John Najjar, Chief Stylist of Lincoln, assisted by Elwood Engel largely drawing influence from the 1955 Ford La Tosca concept model designed by Alex Tremulis.
+The 1958 Continental Mark III was designed by John Najjar, Chief Stylist of Lincoln, assisted by Elwood Engel largely drawing influence from the 1955 Ford La Tosca concept model designed by Alex Tremulis.
 Engel would style the 1959 Mark IV, with Don Delarossa (who replaced Najjar as Lincoln Chief Stylist in 1957) developing the 1960 Mark V. As a result of its massive size and the configuration of its headlights, the model line was nicknamed the "slant-eyed monster" in the Ford design studio.

-Chassis/body

-The 1958–1960 Continental Mark III–V are built upon the same mechanical components used by the Lincoln Capri and Premiere.
-For 1958, Lincoln split further from Mercury in body design as part of ongoing efforts to outdo Cadillac, with Lincoln adopting unibody construction for the first time; the Continental shared a common body with the Premiere with the exception of the reverse-slant roofline.
+For 1959, Ford cancelled the Continental division outright, with its model line remaining through the 1960 model year as part of the model cycle.

+Chassis

+Sharing a common chassis with the Lincoln Capri and Premiere, the 1958–1960 Continental Mark III–V use a unibody chassis (the first since the Lincoln-Zephyr).
+Using a 131-inch wheelbase, this generation is the longest-wheelbase sedan ever built by Ford Motor Company.
+The front axle is fitted with double-wishbone independent front suspension with a coil-sprung live rear axle.
+For 1960, the rear suspension was redesigned, changing to a leaf-sprung solid rear axle.

 Shared with Lincoln, Mercury, and the Ford Thunderbird, the Continental Mark III–V were fitted with a 430 cubic-inch MEL V8 engine; a 3-speed Turbo-Drive automatic was the sole transmission.
 In 1958, the engine produced 375 hp, and was detuned to 350 hp in 1959, making 315 hp in 1960.